 With an education degree, you can prove that you've completed a teacher training program that likely included courses on child development, lesson planning, teaching methods, and classroom management.
 In many programs, you'll have an opportunity to teach in a classroom under the guidance of a supervising teacher.
 This hands-on experience can help you understand a teacher's work and practice various teaching techniques.

 You can pursue an education degree at every level, from associate to doctorate.
-If you plan to work as a public or private K-12 school teacher, you generally need a bachelor's degree to qualify for professional certification.
-College professors typically have a master's degree or doctorate.
-With an associate degree in education, you may be eligible for jobs like a preschool teacher, after-school teacher, or teacher's assistant.
+If you plan to work as a public or private K–12 school teacher, you generally need a bachelor's degree to qualify for professional certification.
+College professors typically have a master's degree or a doctorate.
+With an associate degree in education, you may be eligible for jobs such as a preschool teacher, after-school teacher, or teacher's assistant.

 The following list shows the range of degrees teachers have and gives you an idea of the types of degrees you can pursue to enter the profession: